Handbook

 Disability Support

-When you are provisionally selected for a Scholarship, you will be required to submit a form, which asks if you have a disability and if you are likely to need any special provision or treatment during your award.
+When you are provisionally selected for a Scholarship, you will be required to submit a form which asks if you have a disability and if you are likely to need any specific support during your award.
 We strongly encourage you to disclose any disabilities at this early stage.
-This will provide the CSC with a clear picture of your needs, so that arrangements can be made for your welfare in the UK, should you be successful in gaining a Scholarship.
+This will allow the CSC to identify and put in place the support that you need to make sure that you can enjoy your programme without facing any disadvantage compared to other Scholars.
 Any sensitive personal data that you provide will be handled with maximum discretion.

 Further information on Disability Support is available on our website.